 This appears to be a plan that agriculture and domestic ethanol producers can get behind.

-“Anytime we are talking about promotion ethanol that is a good thing,” Debra Conlon of Grain Farmers of Ontario told RealAgriculture.
+“Anytime we are talking about promotion of ethanol, that is a good thing,” Debra Conlon of Grain Farmers of Ontario told RealAgriculture.

 The petroleum industry was less than excited, as indicated in this National Post story.
 Tim Egan, president of the Canadian Gas Association, called for a “full cumulative costing analysis” of the government’s various measures intended to cut emissions, including a federal carbon tax, methane regulations and new building codes.